DNS

 CNAME: one domain's address points to another domain.

-So when hit on either of the domain it will point to the same destination.
+- So when hit on either of the domains it will point to the same destination.

 MX: IP address of mail servers, like an A record.

-SOA: Start of authority, record indicting who is the owner of the domain.
+SOA: Start of authority, record indicating who is the owner of the domain.
 Usually, it will be one of the nameservers.

 TXT: Additional domain information/validation

-One can add their own domain in google maps, with help of this does some verification stating the user is the actual owner of this domain none is just dumping some random crap.
-Benefits of it are pretty good if I explore about this in future ill definitely post it :)
+- One can add their domain in google maps, with the help of this does some verification stating the user is the actual owner of this domain none is just dumping some random crap.
+Benefits of it are pretty good if I explore about this in the future I'll definitely post it :)